 Browns knock off woeful Bengals

 Denzel Ward returned an interception for a touchdown, Baker Mayfield and Kareem Hunt had one rushing touchdown apiece, and the Cleveland Browns held on for a 27-19 win over the visiting Cincinnati Bengals on Sunday afternoon.
-Nick Chubb added a team-high 106 rushing yards on 15 carries for Cleveland (6-7), which earned its third win in the past four weeks.
+Nick Chubb added a team-high 106 rushing yards on 15 carries for Cleveland (6-7), which earned its fourth win in five games.
 The victory came despite a bumpy performance by Mayfield, who completed 11 of 24 passes for 192 yards and two interceptions.

 The Browns struck quickly after halftime to increase their lead to 21-13.
 Hunt scored on a 3-yard rush to cap a six-play, 75-yard drive that took only 2:50 off the clock.
 A 57-yard rush by Chubb, who weaved through defenders, set up the scoring chance.
 The Bengals closed the gap to 21-16 on a 28-yard field goal by Randy Bullock, but the Browns responded with a 53-yard field goal by Austin Seibert in the final minute of the third quarter to make it 24-16.